- Professor Kay Tisdall

 - Listening to Children: Research and Consultation (MSc)

-Current and recent topics for supervised PhD students include: family group conferences; data privacy and children; father blogs in Taiwan; antisocial behaviour; early years services in India; young people's wellbeing in Laos; human rights and human development in Pakistan; young people's participation in decision making; young people's voice within UK democratic systems.
+Current and recent topics for supervised PhD students include: family group conferences; privacy, social media and children; father blogs in Taiwan; antisocial behaviour; early years services in India; young people's happiness in Laos; human rights and human development in Pakistan; young people's participation in decision making.

 Tisdall, E.K.M.
 (2013) 'The transformation of participation?
 Exploring the potential of 'transformative participation' for theory and practice around children and young people's participation, Global Studies of Childhood, 3(2): 183-193.